MESAlumniAssn/docs/docs/jobs/introduction.md

 :fontawesome-solid-hand-point-right:{ .main } Times are local to the server

 The **Database Backup** job runs under the `postgres` user.
 The remaining jobs run under the `sudo` user.
-All the jobs are currently setup as cron jobs on the server.
+All the jobs are currently set up as cron jobs on the server.

 ## **Checking the job status**